awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - Yaml: ``imbalance_class_weights: 0.1,0.2,0.3``
     - Argument: ``--imbalance-class-weights 0.1,0.2,0.3``
     - Default value: ``None``
 - **return_proba**: For classification task, this configuration determines whether to return probability estimates for each class or the maximum probable class.
-Set `true`` to return probability estimates and `false` to return the maximum probable class.
+Set true to return probability estimates and false to return the maximum probable class.

     - Yaml: ``return_proba: true``
-    - Argument: ``--return_proba true``
+    - Argument: ``--return-proba true``
     - Default value: ``true``
 - **save_prediction_path**: Path to save prediction results.
 This is used in node/edge classification/regression inference.